arnavmalik710/Quick-Commerce-Economics/README.md

 Python — pandas, numpy, scipy, matplotlib, seaborn

 ## Status
-Work in progress — Phase 3 (building model 1)
+Work in progress — Phase 5 (finalizing outputs)

 ## Findings
 To be updated on project completion